Advanced Machine Learning - Online Course

 Computing

-This seminar will use R for examples and exercises.
-To participate in the hands-on exercises, you are strongly encouraged to use a computer with the most recent version of R and RStudio installed.
-RStudio is a front-end for R that makes it easier to work with.
-This software is free and available for Windows, Mac, Linux and cloud platforms.
-Basic familiarity with R and RStudio is highly desirable, but novice R coders should be able to follow the presentation and do the exercises.
+This seminar will use R for all the computing tasks.
+To participate in the hands-on exercises, you are encouraged to use a computer with the most recent version of R and RStudio installed.
+RStudio is an integrated development environment (IDE) for R that makes a powerful companion to the R programming language.
+Both R and RStudio are free and available for all major operating systems.

 If you’d like to take this course but are concerned that you don’t know enough R, there are excellent online resources for learning the basics.
 Here are our recommendations.

-This seminar will use R for examples and exercises.
-To participate in the hands-on exercises, you are strongly encouraged to use a computer with the most recent version of R and RStudio installed.
-RStudio is a front-end for R that makes it easier to work with.
-This software is free and available for Windows, Mac, Linux and cloud platforms.
-Basic familiarity with R and RStudio is highly desirable, but novice R coders should be able to follow the presentation and do the exercises.
+This seminar will use R for all the computing tasks.
+To participate in the hands-on exercises, you are encouraged to use a computer with the most recent version of R and RStudio installed.
+RStudio is an integrated development environment (IDE) for R that makes a powerful companion to the R programming language.
+Both R and RStudio are free and available for all major operating systems.

 If you’d like to take this course but are concerned that you don’t know enough R, there are excellent online resources for learning the basics.
 Here are our recommendations.